top of page

 January: Two concerts in Tobolsk with Piotr N. Svistounov.

-– February: Having returned exhausted to Moscow, she only gave one concert in March.
+– February: Having returned exhausted to Moscow, she only gives one concert in March.

 1851

-March: Small concert in Voronezh and concert with Mrs. Salomon-Nissen in Moscow.
+March: Small concert in Voronezh and concert with Mrs. Saloman-Nissen in Moscow.

 – Lise writes that she is thinking of selling her beautiful cello to return to Paris.